cockroachdb/docs/v19.1/managed-build-a-python-app-with-kubernetes.md

 ### Step 1.
 Authorize your local workstation's network

-Before you connect to your Managed CockroachDB cluster, you need to authorize your network (i.e., whitelist the public IP address of the workstation).
+Before you connect to your CockroachCloud cluster, you need to authorize your network (i.e., whitelist the public IP address of the workstation).
 Otherwise, connections from this workstation will be rejected.

-Once you are [logged in](managed-sign-up-for-a-cluster.html#sign-in), you can use the Console to authorize your network:
+Once you are [logged in](cockroachcloud-sign-up-for-a-cluster.html#sign-in), you can use the Console to authorize your network:

 1. Navigate to your cluster's **Networking** page.